Voilett-Roze/asus/Compiling-under-WSL2.md

 ### Setting up the Linux environment
 You need to configure WSL to NOT insert the Windows search path within the Linux environment's own search path.
-Failing to do so will greatly slow down the build process (in tests, the build time increased from taking 30 minutes, to taking 60-90 minutes).
+Failing to do so will greatly slow down the build process (in tests, the build time increased from taking 30 minutes to taking 60-90 minutes).
 Edit (or create) /etc/wsl.conf, and add the following:

 ```
 [interop]